cwmoss/slowfoot/docs_src/content/01-getting-started/10-concepts.md

 title: Core Concepts
 ---

-# Why

-slowfoot is a static site generator. it should be a perfect fit for headless CMSs.
-It borrows concepts from gridsome, sanity io, eleventy...
-I just didn't want to die in js/node/npm hell. so php ftw :)

 ## Your Content is data

 slowfoot sees your content as a dataset of documents. these documents (or records) are loaded via data loaders, transformed and run through templates to produce the html output of your website.